 Wholesale electricity prices for 2021-22 are forecast to be lower

-The minimum single feed-in tariff of 6.7 cents per kilowatt hour is 34 per cent lower than the current feed-in tariff of 10.2 cents per kilowatt hour.
-The minimum time-varying feed-in tariffs are also lower than the current time-varying feed-in tariffs.
+The 2021-22 minimum single feed-in tariff of 6.7 cents per kilowatt hour is 34 per cent lower than the 2020-21 feed-in tariff of 10.2 cents per kilowatt hour.
+The 2021-22 minimum time-varying feed-in tariffs are also lower than the 2020-21 time-varying feed-in tariffs.

 The decrease in minimum feed-in tariffs is mainly due to recent decreases in wholesale electricity prices that are expected to continue into 2021-22.

-Customer notification of tariff changes will improve
+Customer notification of tariff changes has improved

 Feedback from stakeholders